(Added at v2.5)

 - Open the Suitability Modeler widget.

 - Under the Layers section, check the layers you want to include in your analysis.

 You can choose up to 15 layers.
 Scroll down the list to see all the options.

 - Click Design Model.

-In the Model section, you can assign each layer a relative importance in the analysis by typing a percentage into the percentage (%) text box.
+In the Model section, you can assign each layer a relative importance in the analysis by typing a percentage in the percentage (%) text box.
 The total percentage must equal 100 before you can execute the analysis.

 - Optionally, expand each layer and adjust its class weights.